• Skip to primary navigation

 If you had previously connected a Bluetooth device to iPhone, try to reconnect the device again.

-Wait for your iPhone to connect to Bluetooth device.
+2. Wait for iPhone to connect to Bluetooth device.

 Note: If Bluetooth is not working, you will see “Not Connected” next to Bluetooth Device.